This medicine is subject to additional monitoring. This will allow quick identification

 Other side effects not listed above may also occur in some people.

-levels, low platelet count, low blood pressure).
+or sodium levels, low platelet count, low white blood cell count, high blood sugar,

 Tecentriq will be stored in the pharmacy or on the hospital ward in a refrigerator

-at a temperature between 2 °C and 8 °C.
+at a temperature between 2°C and 8°C.

-in 20 mL solution.
-It is diluted before infusion into a vein.
+Tecentriq is diluted before infusion into a vein.

 What Tecentriq looks like